WirelessPresentation/WirelessDisplay/Airplay Receiver/README.md

 * support multiple senders, No quantity limit in software
 * support negotiate resolution and frame rate
 * support windows/android/linux
-* SDK interface easy integration and provide demo source code
+* SDK interface is easy to integrate and provides demonstration source code
 * Has been widely used by many customers, mature and stable

 ## Performance